Nowadays, with everything being a one-click purchase, saving money has become the very least of our priorities.

 But was she really using it?

-She just didn’t take the time to notice that expense; she was just so used into paying it.
+She just never realized how much this was costing her because she was just so used into paying it.

 In my case, it was the cable TV.
 I was paying for it but I wasn’t even really watching cable TV.
 Silly, right?